Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="warningEmoji"></span>

 Avoid writing expressions that access the value of a variable and also modify the variable elsewhere in the expression.
-The expression `(b =a + 2) - (a = 1)` accesses the value of `a` (in order to compute `a + 2`) and also modifies the value of `a` (by assigning it 1).
+The expression `(b = a + 2) - (a = 1)` accesses the value of `a` (in order to compute `a + 2`) and also modifies the value of `a` (by assigning it 1).
 Some compilers may produce a warning message such as “*operation on ‘a’ may be undefined*” when they encounter such an expression.

 </div>
 <!-- END: div -->